elseanox/groq/README.md

 # groq
-My public experiments with groq, ai and a task / study looper
+My public experiments with groq, ai, and a task / study looper